-Cambridgeshire County Council provides a wide range of services, which are used by people from all backgrounds who have a wide variety of experiences, preferences and aims.
+We provide a wide range of services, used by people from all backgrounds who have a wide variety of experiences, preferences and aims.

 We work hard to meet the needs of all our customers, service users and members of the public.
 However, we know that it is always possible to improve how we do things.
 So, we’re making changes to our systems so they are even better at helping our services to meet the needs of all the people who use them.